ietf-wg-bpf/ebpf-docs/rst/instruction-set-skeleton.rst

 BPF programs could use BPF instructions to do malicious things with memory, CPU, networking, or other system resources.
 This is not fundamentally different from any other type of software that may run on a device.
-Execution environments should be carefully designed to only run BPF programs that are trusted or verified, and sandboxing and privilege level separation are key strategies for limiting security and abuse impact.
+Execution environments should be carefully designed to only run BPF programs that are trusted and verified, and sandboxing and privilege level separation are key strategies for limiting security and abuse impact.
 For example, BPF verifiers are well-known and widely deployed and are responsible for ensuring that BPF programs will terminate within a reasonable time, only interact with memory in safe ways, and adhere to